jitulove/hospital-application/README.md

 Please run the script file first

-Please unzip the hospital.zip import it as a maven project
+Please unzip the hospital.zip and import it as a maven project